EVS-GIS/python-fct/docs/install.md

 git clone --recursive https://github.com/tramebleue/fct-cli
 ```

-(Recommended)
 Create and activate a python virtual environment.
+We recommend not to create the python virtual environment inside the `fct-cli` directory.
+For example, you can create a `pyenv` directory in your home directory to store all your python virtual environments.

-You can give it whatever name you want, we use `python3`.
+You can give your new virtual environment whatever name you want.
+For example, we use `fct`.

-It will create a new `python3` (or whatever name you picked) directory :
+It will create a new `fct` directory :

 ```
+mkdir pyenv
+cd pyenv
-python3 -m venv python3
+python3 -m venv fct
-. python3/bin/activate
+. fct/bin/activate
 ```

 From directory `fct-cli`,
 install required dependencis using `pip` :

 ```
-python -m pip install -r requirements.txt
+python -m pip install -r requirements/fct.txt
 ```

 Build extensions and install modules :